lxj616/rebrickr/README.md

       * Prefer overlapping and staggering over stacking of bricks
       * New feature: SNOT (studs not on top) functionality
       * Add support for texture maps transferring to materials
+      * Add support for smoke animations
   * Known Bugs:
       * Parent location is inaccurate on source mesh adjustment when model is split and parent has some rotation applied.
+      * When parented with a bone, source object rotation/scale data is messed up on LEGOize operation for editing/deleting.